Is Radiesse safe?

 Swelling & redness

-Usually mild and temporary, resolving within a few days to a week.
+Usually mild and temporary, typically resolving within a few days to a week.

 Bruising & pain